• Skip to main content

 Who is David Simpson?

-David Simpson is the author of the sci-fi novel Post-Human, his 2009 debut, as well as Trans-Human – the sequel.
-He is also the author of The God Killers, which is his first sci-fi/horror novel.
+David Simpson is the author of the sci-fi novel Post-Human, his 2009 debut, and Trans-Human, the sequel.
+He is also the author of The God Killers, his first sci-fi/horror novel.

 David has recently taken the unusual step of re-publishing his books as Kindle ebooks so that he could offer them at extremely low prices, eliminating the overpricing caused by having a traditional publisher.
-He believes that this is a necessary and positive transition, as the technology that has dictated the practices of the publishing industry – paper books, is rapidly being replaced by ebooks.
+He believes that this is a necessary and positive transition, as the technology that has dictated the practices of the publishing industry – paper books are rapidly being replaced by ebooks.

 Post-Human is available for free on his website.
 (To get a free copy click here)